PlumDevs/PlumJob/src/main/resources/articles/article_writing_template.md

 ## How to add new article for the Tips module? ##

-Every article is parsed from a .txt file in this directory by the ArticleService, responsible for both creating a thumbnail and comminicating with ArticleView to display the chosen article in full.
+Every article is parsed from a .txt file in this directory by the ArticleService, responsible for both creating a thumbnail and communicating with ArticleView to display the chosen article in full.

 ### Format of the .txt file ###
 __1st line:__ Title <br>